ACCESS-NRI/access-om3-configs/documentation/docs/pages/inputs/Forcing-data-models.md

 - **Precipitation:** precipitation over ocean and sea ice cells are scaled by the sea ice concentration in that cell.
 Therefore where sea ice covers part of a grid cell, a fraction of precipitation is received by each of the ocean and sea ice components, according to the sea ice concentration in that cell.
 Precipitation over land is discarded.
 - **Evaporation:** evaporation (including sublimation, condensation and deposition) is calculated internally by CICE for sea ice.
 The mediator (CMEPS) calculates evaporation for the ocean and provides this as a surface forcing to MOM6.
-- **Runoff:** runoff only enters the Ocean.
+- **Runoff:** runoff only enters the ocean.
 Therefore 100% of the runoff from DROF goes into MOM6.

 The net freshwater flux across the ocean (MOM6) surface is given by the `wfo` diagnostic (sometimes the native MOM name `PRCmE` is used).
-Freshwater fluxes are associated with six different processes:
+Freshwater fluxes are associated with five different processes:

 1. Total precipitation, captured by the `precip` diagnostic.
 This is the sum of liquid precipitation `lprec` and frozen precipitation `fprec`.
 2. Evaporation, captured by `evap`.